LouisKottmann/starcraft2replaymonkey/README.md

 This file has moved from [google code](https://code.google.com/p/starcraft2replaymonkey/)

-Sc2ParserApe is a tool I made to parse SC2's replays from C#, it is probably way out of date in regard to the current state of replay files but could be updated.
+[Sc2ParserApe](https://github.com/LouisKottmann/sc2parserape) is the tool I made to parse SC2's replays from C#, it is probably way out of date in regard to the current state of replay files but could be updated.

 TheOmniscientChimp still relies on files on the google code page to update this software.